A cockatiel perched on a hand during taming training – learn how long it takes to tame a cockatiel.

 1. The Cockatiel is Scared of Me

-If a bird remains fearful, I take a step back and slow down the process.
-Talking softly, moving gently, and offering treats without expecting immediate results usually helps.
+If a bird remains fearful, I take a step back and I slow down the process.
+Talking softly and offering treats without expecting immediate results usually helps.

 2. The Bird Won’t Take Treats